Seattle Civil Rights Attorney

 Protecting Companies against Civil Rights Claims

-If the government has violated your civil rights in a clear way and caused you or your company substantial damages or injuries, we will be honored to stand with you.
-In such cases, our mission is to protect you from further abuse and discrimination, obtain full compensation for your injuries, and send a loud and clear message to the government that the People will not tolerate abusive behavior.
+Suppose the government has violated your civil rights and caused you or your company substantial damages or injuries.
+In that case, we will be honored to stand with you.
+In such cases, our mission is to protect you from further abuse and discrimination, obtain total compensation for your injuries, and send a loud and clear message to the government that the People will not tolerate abusive behavior.
 That is what it means to us to be Americans.

-Learn more about what our civil rights attorney can do for you by calling (206) 565-0090 today.
+Learn more about what our civil rights attorney in Seattle can do for you by calling (206) 565-0090 today.

 Types of Civil Rights Violations

-The first step in determining whether a civil rights violation has occurred is understanding what these rights are, and what it may look like when an official or institution violates them.
+The first step in determining whether a civil rights violation has occurred is understanding these rights and what it may look like when an official or institution violates them.

-At their core, civil rights are protections created by the government to protect our basic human rights to life, liberty, and the pursuit of happiness.
-State and federal governments outline certain protected classes (e.g. race, sex, religion, etc.) that cannot serve as the basis for discrimination.
-Individuals, businesses, and government agencies and officials are all capable of violating civil rights, and they can all be held accountable in a court of law.
+At their core, civil rights are protections created by the government to protect our fundamental human rights to life, liberty, and the pursuit of happiness.
+State and federal governments outline certain protected classes (e.g., race, sex, religion, etc.) that cannot serve as the basis for discrimination.
+Individuals, businesses, government agencies, and officials are all capable of violating civil rights, and they can all be held accountable in a court of law.

 Illegal government discrimination takes many forms.
 Here are a few common examples: